 Almost everyone can find at least one class action case where they may be eligible to receive some money.
 In most cases, businesses are required to try to contact affected consumers.
 You may get a postcard in the mail if you registered a product, then you may get a postcard in the mail.
 You may also see a sign in the company's business locations.
 There are searchable websites set up to help you identify if you are a member of an affected group.

 If you think you and others around you have been affected by a faulty product or other problem, then consider bringing a class action lawsuit.
 Remember that the people who start the lawsuit usually get a larger sum than those who join later.
-You will need a good Utah lawyer like Spencer & Collier PLLC by your side to help you win your case.
+You will need a good Utah lawyer like Spencer & Jensen PLLC by your side to help you win your case.